red-freak/maxqda-paraphrase-matrix_html-to-excel/README.md

-# MAXQDA HTML to Ecel
+# MAXQDA-Paraphrase-Matrix HTML to Excel
 The aim of this project is to create a propper excel-file from the html output of the paraphrases.

 The project does not need a database-server.
 It is able to work ith SQLite.